 Pierce County serves as the Lead Entity for the WRIA 10.
-The lead entity is charged with gathering information so that the "Citizen's Advisory Committee" (CAC) of stakeholders can rank projects for funding consideration by the Salmon Recovery Funding Board (SRFB).
-The CAC's mission is "to support the recovery of self-sustaining, harvestable salmon populations in Puget Sound by restoring and protecting the habitat in WRIAs 10 and 12."
+The lead entity is charged with gathering information so that the "Citizen's Advisory Committee" (CAC) of stakeholders can rank projects for funding consideration by the Salmon Recovery

+Funding Board (SRFB).
+The CAC's mission is "to support the recovery of selfsustaining, harvestable salmon populations in Puget Sound by restoring and protecting the habitat in WRIAs 10 and 12."

-The Salmon Habitat Protection and Restoration Strategy for WRIAs 10 and 12 was completed in March 2008 (Pierce County Lead Entity 2008).
+The Salmon Habitat Protection and Restoration Strategy for WRIAs 10 and 12 was completed in March 2008 (Pierce County 2008).
 The goal of the document is "to provide guidance to the CAC and TAG [Technical Advisory Group], the SRF Board, and Project Sponsors to identify and prioritize salmon habitat recovery projects in WRIAs 10 and 12."
-No projects within Wilkeson shoreline jurisdiction are identified in the strategy, although Lead Entity's 2010 3-Year Work Program Watershed Implementation Template include a number of basin-wide restoration projects.
+The Lead Entity's 2010 3-Year Work Program Watershed Implementation Template includes a number of basin-wide restoration projects, and several specific to South Prairie Creek, including riparian restoration, armor removal, invasive species eradication, revegetation, and riparian habitat protection.